 However, GIMP isn’t the only great image editor out there.
 If you’re looking for a GIMP alternative that provides another way to create visual art, check out our Krita review.
 We use it to pit Krita vs GIMP, comparing the two image editors.

 What Is Krita?

-Krita is a free and open-source image editor built for the KDE Plasma desktop Linux interface.
+Krita is a free and open source image editor built for the KDE Plasma desktop Linux interface .
 But you don’t have to know what KDE is or use Linux to fall in love with Krita.
-You can also download Krita for Windows and Mac.
+You can also download Krita for Windows.

 Krita is a far more specialized tool.
-Here’s a taste of what you can use it for.
+Here’s a taste of what it can do.

 Krita’s Painting and Drawing Features

 If you know how to work a brush and like to do the same with a mouse or stylus, you’re part of Krita’s primary target audience.

 Krita tries to make you feel more like you’re working with actual art supplies rather than a mouse.
 The initial set of visible tools provide ways to draw using various pencil, pen, and brush styles.
 Krita lets you edit these brush presets and save your own.
 Plus, these brushes are pressure sensitive.

 Other aspects offer advantages over using actual art supplies.
 A color wheel and sliders are there for you to select colors with a fair degree of precision.
 Layers make it easier to work with the foreground and background in whichever order you like.
 The various selection tools, such as lasso, provide you with the ability to make alterations that are harder to do when working with actual paint.